shinken-solutions/shinken/doc/source/13_how_to_monitor/linux.rst

 Publicly available services that are provided by Linux devices (like "HTTP", "FTP", "POP3", etc.) can be monitored easily by following the documentation on Monitoring :ref:`publicly available services (HTTP, FTP, SSH, etc.) <network_service>`.

-These instructions assume that you've installed Shinken according to the :ref:`Installation tutorial <shinken 10min start >`.
+These instructions assume that you've installed Shinken according to the :ref:`Installation tutorial <shinken_installation>`.
 The sample configuration entries below reference objects that are defined in the sample config files ("commands.cfg", "templates.cfg", etc.) that are installed if you followed the quickstart.